 Of those 10, three were won without dropping a single set, and 2017 was one of those immaculate sprints.
 No recent Grand Slam run has felt as straightforward or inevitable as this one, which saw Nadal lose only 35 games total; only Bjorn Borg has ever dropped fewer games en route to a best-of-five major title.
 Even when confronted with Stan Wawrinka, the No. 3 seed, a feral slugger who won all three of his previous Grand Slam finals, Rafa gave us his seventh straight rout, yet another flatline of a scoreline: 6-2, 6-3, 6-1.

-So one-sided was this match that the highlights would hardly hold your attention: Just picture lots and lots of points where Wawrinka tried to bash his way through a brick wall and eventually messed up.
+So one-sided was this match that the highlights would hardly hold your attention: Just picture lots and lots of points where Wawrinka tried to bash his way through a brick wall and eventually found the attempt futile.
 The Swiss hit 29 unforced errors and only 19 winners, hardly the best testament to his aggressive style, and never made much of a dent on Nadal’s serve.
 The champion won most points handily and without having to dig too deep into his arsenal, but this blind forehand slap on the run will find its way into career retrospective highlight reels:

 What we saw over the last two weeks has been a nearly annual ritual since 2005, and barring catastrophic injury, it isn’t going anywhere soon.
 At 31, Rafa is not what he was at 21; revisit the highlights and this man wouldn’t be confused for his younger, even more yoked, faster self.
 But it is still more than good enough to dominate the current ecosystem.
 So long as he keeps finding ways to return to the tour healthy, and so long as the younger generation continues to struggle under the onerous slab of talent that is the Big Four, these titles will still be Nadal’s to win (and bite).
 Ten is a nice, clean number, but it is hardly a finish line unto itself.